stTrimis/Music-Player/README.md

 You can download the repository and run it on Android Studio.

-Also i realesed the app as APK.
-To find it you have to follow the following path
+Also i released the app as APK.
+To find it you have to see the following path

-Music Player->app->realese->music_player.apk
+Music Player->app->release->music_player.apk

 Connect your phone on your Pc-Laptop and the copy-paste the file into your mobile phone, and thats it.